joshuami/joshuami.github.io/_posts/2019-06-28-chasing-core-drupal-8-7-update-difficult.md

 This upgrade was particularly challenging as it has a pretty critical list of updates that require a configuration export **after** the updates are complete.
 This made me reconsider my scripts... which I will now provide here for those that might want to incorporate this into their Drupal workflow.

-I also use Oh My Zsh with some git shorthand to reduce my typing.
+I also use Oh My Zsh with some Git shorthand to reduce my typing.
 I'll provide the full commands alongside.

 ### Starting a new branch from master